SShadowS/streamdeck-azure-devops-manager/memory-bank/activeContext.md

 ## Current Work Focus

 The Azure DevOps Manager project has moved from the initial setup phase to implementing core features.
-The current focus is on developing and testing the Pipeline Monitor functionality, with an emphasis on real-time status updates and proper event handling with the Stream Deck SDK.
+The current focus has been on enhancing both Pipeline Monitor and Pull Request Tracker functionality, with an emphasis on real-time status updates, interactive features, proper event handling with the Stream Deck SDK, and creating comprehensive user documentation.

 ## Recent Changes

+- **Created Comprehensive User Documentation**
+  - ✅ Established a structured documentation architecture in a dedicated `docs/` directory
+  - ✅ Created a main overview page as `README.md` in the root directory (originally in docs/ but moved to root)
+  - ✅ Updated all documentation links in README.md to point to the correct files in the docs/ directory
+  - ✅ Developed a detailed installation and setup guide with PAT creation instructions
+  - ✅ Created dedicated guides for each action type:
+    - Pipeline Monitor documentation with configuration, button states, and troubleshooting
+    - Pipeline Trigger documentation with configuration, advanced options, and usage tips
+    - Pull Request Tracker documentation with project/repository selection guidance
+  - ✅ Added a comprehensive troubleshooting guide organized by issue type
+  - ✅ Created a FAQ section addressing common user questions
+  - ✅ Included visual references to button states using existing icons
+  - ✅ Implemented cross-references between documents for easier navigation
+  - ✅ Used consistent formatting and structure across all documentation files
+  - ✅ Documented all configuration options, button states, and user interactions
+  - ✅ Updated memory-bank with documentation details in progress.md

+- **Enhanced Pull Request Tracker Action**
+  - ✅ Improved the `onKeyDown` functionality in `PullRequestTracker` to open relevant PR lists in a browser
+  - ✅ Added support for repository-specific PR links when a specific repository is selected
+  - ✅ Implemented fallback to project-level PR views when repository details are unavailable
+  - ✅ Added URL generation method to `AzureDevOpsClient` to encapsulate PR list URL creation logic
+  - ✅ Enhanced error handling in the PR Tracker with visual feedback when URL opening fails
+  - ✅ Updated tests to properly validate the new functionality with comprehensive coverage
+  - ✅ Improved type safety for URL parameters when generating PR list links

 - **Removed Unused GlobalSettings Files**
   - ✅ Removed `src/actions/globalSettings.ts` action class